cal-itp/benefits/docs/explanation/enrollment-pathways/older-adults.md

 # Older adults

-One Benefits application use case is for riders age 65 years and older.
-The Benefits application verifies the person's age to confirm eligibility and allows those eligible to enroll their contactless payment card for their transit benefit.
+## Overview

+This use case describes a feature in [Cal-ITP Benefits](https://benefits.calitp.org) that allows transit riders to verify they are age 65 or older so they receive reduced fares when paying for transit using a contactless debit or credit card at participating transit operators in California.

-Currently, the app uses [Login.gov's Identity Assurance Level 2 (IAL2)](https://developers.login.gov/attributes/) to confirm age, which requires a person to have a Social Security number, a valid state-issued ID card and a phone number with a phone plan associated with the person's name.
-Adding ways to confirm eligibility for people without a Social Security number, for people who are part of a transit agency benefit program are on the roadmap.
+**Actor:** A person who uses public transit in California.
+For benefit eligibility, a person who is age 65 or older, has a Login.gov account, and has completed Login.gov's Identity Assurance Level 2 (IAL2) identity proofing process.
+Note, for a person to create a Login.gov and complete identity proofing, they need a Social Security number, a valid state-issued ID, and a mobile phone number with a plan associated with the person's name.

+**Goal:** To verify a transit rider’s age so they receive reduced fares when paying by contactless debit or credit card.

+**Precondition:** The California transit operator offers fixed route service, has installed and tested validator hardware necessary to collect fares using open-loop payments on bus or rail lines, and the operator has a policy in place to offer a transit benefit to riders enrolled in Medicare.

 ## Demonstration